-Under the Fund's Constitution, we had to consider how to make a fair and reasonable attribution to investors of the capital gains and other income generated by redemptions in exceptional circumstances, such as when redemptions were exceptionally high.
+Under the MLC MasterKey Unit Trust's Constitution, we need to consider how we make a fair and reasonable attribution to investors of the capital gains and other income generated by redemptions in exceptional circumstances, such as when redemptions are exceptionally high.

-The Constitution gives us the ability, in exceptional circumstances, to attribute the capital gains and income that result from selling securities to fund redemptions to the redeeming investors.
-This is what we've decided to do for the Fund's 2017/18 financial year.
+The Constitution gives us the ability in exceptional circumstances to attribute the capital gains and income that result from selling securities to fund redemptions to the redeeming investors.

-This means investors who have redeemed in the 2017/18 financial year are treated reasonably and investors who haven't redeemed aren't taxed on the increased capital gains and other taxable income resulting from the redemption.
-This is a fair outcome for all investors.
+If we do so, investors who have redeemed are treated reasonably and investors who haven't redeemed aren't taxed on the increased capital gains and other taxable income resulting from the redemption.
+This is a fair outcome for all investors and is a benefit of the AMIT regime.